Provision the Data Science Virtual Machine for Linux (Ubuntu)

 Apache Spark Standalone

 A standalone instance of Apache Spark is preinstalled on the Linux DSVM to help you develop Spark applications locally first before testing and deploying on large clusters.
 You can run PySpark programs through the Jupyter kernel.
 When you open Jupyter, click the New button and you should see a list of available kernels.
 The "Spark - Python" is the PySpark kernel that lets you build Spark applications using Python language.
-You can also use a Python IDE like PyCharm or Spyder to build you Spark program.
-Since, this is a standalone instance, the Spark stack runs within the calling client program.
-This makes it faster and easier to troubleshoot issues compared to developing on a Spark cluster.
+You can also use a Python IDE like PyCharm or Spyder to build your Spark program.
+In this standalone instance, the Spark stack runs within the calling client program, which makes it faster and easier to troubleshoot issues compared to developing on a Spark cluster.

 A sample PySpark notebook is provided on Jupyter that you can find in the "SparkML" directory under the home directory of Jupyter ($HOME/notebooks/SparkML/pySpark).